thewoolleyman/continuous-everything/README.md

 * Create an Org
 * Create an Agent, select "AWS" type, and follow their instructions to set up the [Elastic CI Stack for AWS](https://github.com/buildkite/elastic-ci-stack-for-aws)
-  * Take their suggestions to "Follow best practice by setting up a separate development AWS account and using role switching and consolidated billing"
+  * Consider taking their suggestions to "Follow best practice by setting up a separate development AWS account and using role switching and consolidated billing".
+For now, I just made a 'buildkite' IAM user and group with full Administrator access
+* Create buckets for secrets and artifacts, specify in CloudFormation form
+* Tweak CloudWatch rules to scale down after 5 minutes instead of 30

 ## Docker Host